Quantum pricing-based column-generation framework for hard combinatorial problems: Background

 The MIS problems can be alternatively described in terms of their quadratic unconstrained binary optimization (QUBO) formulations.
 Consider a graph $\Graph=(\vertices,\edges)$.
 Let $x_u$ be a binary variable associated with each vertex $u \in \vertices$, and that holds 1 if vertex $u$ is selected to be in the independent set, and 0 otherwise.
 Hence, the binary vector $\mathbf{x} = \{ x_1, \ldots, x_{|\vertices|}\}$ can be put in one-to-one correspondence with partitions $\tilde \vertices$ of the vertex set $\vertices$ via the identification:

 The solution to the maximum (weighted) independent set problem is then given by:

 where the parameter $w_u$ represents the weight associated to each vertex $u\in \vertices$, while $\alpha > 0$ is an arbitrary coefficient to penalize unfeasible solutions.
-Note that, on unweighted graphs, the penalty coefficient $\alpha$ as well as all $w$ parameters are set to 1.
+Note that, on unweighted graphs, all $w$ parameters are set to 1, while the penalty coefficient $\alpha$ must hold any value equal to or greater than 2.